IIIF/api/source/extension/georef/index.md

 The `motivation` property is used by Georeference Annotations to understand the reason why the Annotation was created.
 The `motivation` property _SHOULD_ be included on all Georeference Annotations and when included its value _MUST_ be `georeferencing`.

-Note that the [linked data context](1/context.json) provided with this document includes the formal linked data 1.1 motivation extension, and the [vocabulary](vocab/georef-terms.md) provided with this document contains the formal vocabulary for the "georeferencing" motivation discussed above.
+Note that the `[@BRYAN internal link needed]` linked data context provided with this document includes the formal linked data 1.1 motivation extension, and the `[@BRYAN internal link needed]` vocabulary provided with this document contains the formal vocabulary for the "georeferencing" motivation discussed above.

 ### 3.3 Georeference Annotation `target`